Guide to Acute Liver Failure

 Acute liver failure is a rare condition and is extremely unlikely to recur.

-However, chronic diseases like hepatitis can come back, which will increase the likelihood of developing acute liver failure again.
-Fortunately, several new antiviral medications have been developed recently that have led to significantly improved outcomes for viral hepatitis patients.
+However, chronic diseases like hepatitis can come back, which will increase the likelihood of developing liver disease again.
+Fortunately, antiviral medications have been developed that have led to significantly improved outcomes for viral hepatitis patients.
 Regardless, patients at risk of recurrence should still remain under close medical observation to reduce the chance of additional infection.

 Next Steps